 Best Uses: Day hiking, general outdoor use, day-to-day use

-The Marmot Precip rain jacket is a top performer all across the web.
+The Precip Eco rain jacket is also a top performer all across the web.
 From gear review sites to user reviews, it performs consistently well and has lots of great reports on its functional capability.

 It looks sleek and provides a comfortable fit allowing angel wing movement, i.e., it doesn’t ride up your back when you swing your arms.
 It’s waterproof and breathable and performs well in both of these key areas.